-Refrigerator Moving Instructions
+Refrigerator - Moving Instructions

-- Disconnect power cord from wall.
+- Disconnect the power cord from the wall.

 - Remove all foods and clean the interior.
-If the refrigerator is going to be in transit for more than a day, you may want to place a small bag of activated charcoal (such as used in fish tanks) in the refrigerator to absorb odors.
+If the refrigerator is going to be in transit for more than a day, you may want to place a small bag of activated charcoal (often used in fish tanks) or a box of baking soda in the refrigerator to absorb odors.

 - Secure the refrigerator.
 If your refrigerator is on rollers, be sure it is properly secured in the moving van to prevent rolling and damage.